tobiashofmann/sap-nw-abap-docker/README.md

 # sap-nw-abap-docker
-SAP NetWeaver ABAP Developer Edition in Docker
+SAP NetWeaver ABAP Developer Edition in Docker.

+The Dockerfile works for the NW750 and NW751 as well as for the new (Sep 2018) NW752 trial from SAP.
+To install the NetWeaver 7.52 SP01 trial, use the Dockerfile and store the downloaded and extracted rar files from SAP in the folder NW752.

 # Installation